regexyl-notes/notes/pages/binary-search.md

 		      # While there's still more jumps to go + we have not reached a dead end yet
 		      while k > 0 and x > - 1:
 		        # Try to hop as much as possible using x, if not decrement x by 1
-		        # To hop as much as possible, you can use
+		        # To hop as much as possible, you can use the bitwise left shift operator
+		        # and see if k >= 1

+		      return kthAncestor
 		  ```